 It’s not fun, mind you.
 Agents queried thus far have passed.
-Contests and open-portal submissions aren’t panning out either.
+Contests and direct submissions aren’t panning out either.
 It’s disappointing, but it’s just business, and these people are polite and professional.

 Why I rest easy: nothing these agents and publishers say can hurt me.
 That’s mainly because I have faith in the project, but it’s also because the troll fulfilled his role.

 If my own dear mother called to say I should give up this writing business, I would smile and nod and keep right on doing what I do.

 But let me just tell you the story: